caslab-yonsei/caslab-yonsei.github.io/publications/_posts/_template.md

         icon: (icon for item 1 from https://fontawesome.com/v4/icons/, leave empty if default)
         text: (text for item 1)
         reveal: false # when true, on hover the omitted part will be revealed
-        overt: false # when true, this info will be shown on members page
+        overt: false # when true, this info will be shown on publications page
       - type: link
         icon: (icon for item 2)
         url: (link for item 2)